aathushankugendran/VLM-Extraction/README.md

     "sections": {}
 }
 ```
-## Image Format Selection

-### Why PNG Over JPEG?
-For image extraction, we chose **PNG** over **JPEG** due to PNG’s **lossless compression**, which preserves fine details in text-heavy images, ensuring OCR accuracy.
-JPEG, on the other hand, uses lossy compression, which can blur text and reduce readability.
-Additionally, PNG supports **transparent backgrounds**, which can be useful in document processing pipelines.

-### Why 1200-Pixel Scaling?
-To balance resolution and processing speed, we scale images so that the **longer side is 1200 pixels** while maintaining the original aspect ratio.
-This ensures high OCR accuracy without excessively large file sizes, which could slow down model inference times.

 ## Performance Optimizations
 - **Memory-Efficient Inference with** `bfloat16`: Using **Brain Floating Point (bfloat16)** reduces memory usage by ~50% compared to float32, without sacrificing numerical precision, leading to a **30-40% increase in inference speed**.
 - **Auto Device Mapping**: Automatically assigns computation to the best available device (CPU/GPU), reducing latency and optimizing hardware utilization.